Bette Dowdell grew up in The Salvation Army, the daughter of not one, but two, preachers, a fabulous way to start life.

 AND HERE’S THE BIG HEALTH KAHUNA!

 Moving to Health is a program that steps you through the information necessary to take control of your own health.
-It’s the boot camp you need to do it right.
-You’ll be amazed at the many things you can do on your own.
+How your body works, how to know what your symptoms are telling you, and what to do about problems.
+We really need this information, and Moving to Health lays it all out for you–not just the usual bits and pieces, but the whole story.
+You’ll be amazed at the many things, both minor and life-threatening, you can handle on your own.

 Check out the Moving to Health program and learn all you can do to move yourself to health. http://MovingToHealth.com

 To read about Bette and keep up with her latest books, go to her Amazon Author Page here.